svmanohar/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis
-Using data analytics packages to gain unique insights
+Using data analytics packages to gain unique insights on school performance

 ## Overview